MsUkulele/password-manager/README.md

 This password manager can
 - store your passwords in a .txt file in a csv format
-- generate save passwords including letters, symbols and numbers
+- generate safe passwords including letters, symbols and numbers
 - check if you forgot to fill in a one of the mandatory fields and remind you
 - Ask using a popup window if the fields entered are correct before saving your password